-The Ouachita River flows through Louisiana’s landscape for more than 600 miles beginning just 20 miles north of Monroe and stretching more than 42,500 acres north over the Lower Mississippi River Valley.
-It is the defining feature of the region and of the Upper Ouachita National Wildlife Refuge, which was established in 1978 to preserve wetlands and homes for migratory birds.
-Winding through the refuge, there are large sections where the river separates two very different landscapes: on the west side, a lush forest of native northern Louisiana trees covers the land, while on the east side open farm fields unfold for acres.
-Until the early part of the 20th century, these fields were dense hardwood forests; in the 1960s, when food prices began to skyrocket, lush forests and waterways throughout Louisiana—including in the Upper Ouachita area—were cleared, leaving behind a drastically altered landscape of fragmented forestland.
+The Ouachita River is the defining feature of the region and winds through the refuge, dividing large sections where the river separates two very different landscapes: On the west side, a lush forest of native northern Louisiana trees covers the land, while on the east side, open farm fields unfold for miles.
+Until the early part of the 20th century, these farm fields were dense hardwood forests.
+But in the 1960s, when food prices began to skyrocket, lush forests and waterways throughout Louisiana—including in the Upper Ouachita area—were cleared for farming, leaving behind a drastically altered landscape of fragmented forestland.

-- Economy: tree planting job creation, decreased impacts of flooding for farmers
+Economy: creation of tree-planting jobs, decreased impacts of flooding for farmers and downstream residents